 by Employer Pass, on Mar 4, 2021 2:52:08 PM

-No matter what size your business is, making sure that your payroll software and processes comply with every applicable payroll and labor law can be challenging.
+No matter what size your business is, making sure that your payroll processes and payroll software is configured to comply with every applicable payroll and labor law can be challenging.
 Payroll compliance errors and mistakes can attract costly penalties from organizations like the Department of Labor (DOL).

-Outsourcing payroll to a professional payroll services company is one good solution to the problem of payroll compliance mistakes, but what kinds of payroll errors would outsourcing help you avoid?
+Outsourcing payroll to a professional payroll services company is one good solution to the problem of payroll mistakes and non-compliance, but what kinds of payroll errors would outsourcing help you avoid?

 Here are some examples of payroll compliance issues to look out for:

-Employers, however, are able to use Form SS-8 to ask the IRS about clarifications with employee classification.
+Employers are able to use Form SS-8 to ask the Internal Revenue Service (IRS) about clarifications with employee or contractor classification.
 Labor-intensive as it can be, seeking clarifications for each employee is a foolproof way to be on the right side of the law.
 Many employers, however, tend to take shortcuts, and end up misclassifying their workers, and paying penalties as a result.

-Unintentional non-compliance is common in payroll operations as a result of the large number of records and rules that payroll departments need to deal with.
-In addition, records need to be archived for years -- usually between three and seven.
-These requirements can lead to unwieldy filing and compliance burdens on payroll departments.
-Missing records are common, and lead to penalties.
+Unintentional non-compliance with the payroll basics is common in payroll operations in large part because of the large number of records that HR and payroll departments need to create, manage, and keep.
+These various types of records, ranging from employee records to workers' compensation, need to be archived for years -- usually between three and seven years.

 Making Direct Payments to Employees Outside of Payroll

 Payments businesses make to their employees, no matter what form they may take, are typically taxable.
-The Internal Revenue Service (IRS) makes it mandatory for employers to withhold payroll taxes from payments made to employees.
+The IRS makes it mandatory for employers to withhold payroll taxes from payments made to employees.

 Making direct payments to employees, however, tends to be a common payroll mistake that companies make and can prove costly to fix if discovered.
-A few examples of direct payments that companies mistakenly make include things like bonuses, commissions, gift cards, physical gifts for employees, but these are all taxable and subject to payroll tax.
+A few examples of direct payments categories can include:

 A general process to avoid this is ensuring any payments to employees are made through your payroll software, payroll department, or payroll company.
-They will help identify any exceptions to the IRS rule as they come up, such as employee expense reimbursements if managed through an accountable plan.
+They will help identify any IRS rules and any exceptions to the rules.
+Exceptions being something like employee expense reimbursements (if managed through an accountable plan).

-Missing Reporting Deadlines and Filing Late Payroll Taxes
+Missing Reporting Deadlines and Late Payroll Tax Filing

-Missing these reporting deadlines or the late filings for the following can be a common occurrence and will result in fees and penalties.
+Missing these reporting deadlines or filing payroll taxes late can be a common occurrence and will definitely result in fees and penalties: